aiforged/docs/docs/getting-started.md

 - Use category descriptions to explain category boundaries clearly
 - Add an **Other** category where appropriate for unmatched documents
 - Review low-confidence results and tune the wording incrementally
+- Use the LLM Classifier to split logical document packs, including packs containing repeated document types such as multiple invoices or payslips
+- Keep the original multi-page file intact for semantic document-pack splitting

 See: [Services → Classification → LLM Classifier](services/classification/llm-classifier.md)